-It's important that applicants reply by the date we give them.
-We call it their reply by date, and they'll see it in Track.
+It's important that applicants reply by the date we give them in Track..
 This date depends on when they receive the last decision from their chosen universities and colleges.

-Last decision from university or college received on or before Applicants must reply on or before 31 March 2020 5 May 2020 (unless they have a postal address outside the EU, or are using Extra to find a place) 6 May 2019 4 June 2020 (unless they are using Extra to find a place) 4 June 2020 18 June 2020 (unless they are using Extra to find a place) 13 July 2020 20 July 2020 (including Extra choices)
+Last decision from university or college received on or before Applicants must reply on or before 20 May 2021 10 June 2021 (unless they are using Extra to find a place) 13 July 2021 14 July 2021 (including Extra choices)